-For anyone who suffers from poor circulation it’s important to understand how cold weather may be potentially dangerous.
-Cooler days increase the risk of serious illness from coughs, lung and heart problems, falls or the flu but they can also have an effect on your veins.
+For anyone who suffers from poor circulation or varicose veins, it’s important to understand how cold weather may be potentially dangerous.
+Cooler days increase the risk of serious illness from coughs, lung and heart problems, or the flu but they can also have an effect on your veins.
 Learn about the impact of cold weather on circulation and varicose veins plus tips on how you can stay healthy this winter.

 Scientists have dubbed this the winter cardiovascular disease phenomenon, the observation that cardiovascular diseases such as heart attack, stroke, and pulmonary embolism occur more frequently in the fall and winter months.

 One explanation is that cold weather causes veins and arteries to constrict, putting immense strain on patients whose coronary circulation is already compromised.
 This extra demand may prevent the heart muscle from receiving adequate oxygen, leading to a host of cardiovascular events and disorders.

 Another theory is that the sudden drop in temperature results in the body having to work harder to regulate its own temperature.
 During this process, all the thermal stress can lead to increased blood viscosity, stickiness, and formation of blood clots.

 What’s the impact of cold weather on varicose veins?

 Fortunately, cold weather isn’t all bad news if you suffer from venous insufficiency.
 While warm weather can impair healthy circulation by causing veins to dilate and the blood to pool, cooler weather has the opposite effect.

-Although it’s possible to experience slowed circulation in small blood vessels (such as fingers and toes), cooler temperatures can ease the discomfort of varicose veins.
-Symptoms such as swelling, cramping, and painful legs can become less severe as the temperature drops.
+Cooler temperatures can ease the discomfort of varicose veins.
+Symptoms such as swelling, cramping, and painful legs can become less server as the temperature drops.